 Most of these projects put private-sector construction firms to work, though a few - like trail maintenance - are done by government employees.

 Maintenance and construction projects are often the most-visible evidence of your dollars at work, and are often some of the biggest expenses for a park.
-Upcoming construction projects for 2013 are:
+A few projects from the past several years include:

 An explanation of FLREA

 The Fiscal Year (FY) 1996 Interior Appropriation Bill established the Recreation Fee Demonstration Program, which allowed parks to keep monies collected through entrance and campground fees to expend toward specific types of projects.

 This program was replaced with the Federal Lands Recreation Enhance Act (FLREA) in FY 2005.
 As with the Fee Demonstration Program, 80% of the money collected from Denali's visitors through entrance and campground fees is allocated directly to the park, and is used on pre-apprroved projects.
 The other 20% goes to the NPS Washington office, to be allocated to other parks through a competitive process.
 Both pots of money can only be allocated for projects that address one or more of the following criteria: